 - Strip the beds so that potential buyers aren't distracted by your jazzy bedsheets (that they aren't buying!).

 - Ensure your bilges are dry and the engine clean and free of oil (remember we will be taking a picture).

 - Scrub those decks and clean those windows.
 If your decks look green, then scrub it clean (either do this yourself or have a boat valet company do this for you).

 - If your boat is ashore and likely to stay there, a single coat of anti foul looks better than a semi scrubbed and tatty bottom.

 And when I have a viewing?

-- Go check the boat ahead of time, and we don't mean 10 minutes before your buyer is due, and check that as above, all personal belongings have been removed from the boat and that the sink is not full of dishes.
+- Check that as above, all personal belongings have been removed from the boat and that the sink is not full of dishes.